Adimserious/Afrogspot/README.md

 - You may need to confirm your password and account again.
 - For the app type, select Mail.
 - For the device type, choose Other (Custom name).
-- Enter any custom name, such as "Django" or "Adrogspot."
+- Enter any custom name, such as "Django" or "Afrogspot."
 - You will receive a 16-character password (API key).
 - Save this key in a secure location, as you won’t be able to access it again later!
 - EMAIL_HOST_PASS = the user's 16-character API key